Polyphony: Historical context

 European polyphony rose out of melismatic organum, the earliest harmonization of the chant.
-During the 12th century, composers such as Léonin and Pérotin developed the organum that had been introduced centuries earlier, and also added a third and fourth voice to the now homophonic chant.
-In the 13th century, the chant-based tenor was becoming altered, fragmented, and hidden beneath secular tunes, obscuring the sacred texts as composers continued to develop polyphonic techniques.
+During the 12th century, composers such as Léonin and Pérotin developed the organum that had been introduced centuries earlier, and added a third and fourth voice to the now homophonic chant.
+In the 13th century, the chant-based tenor was becoming altered, fragmented, and hidden beneath secular tunes, obscuring the sacred texts, as composers continued to develop polyphonic techniques.
 The lyrics of love poems might be sung above sacred texts in the form of a trope, or the sacred text might be placed within a familiar secular melody.
 The oldest surviving piece of six-part music is the English rota Sumer is icumen in.

 Western Europe and Roman Catholicism

 European polyphony rose prior to, and during the period of the Western Schism.
 Avignon, the seat of popes and then antipopes, was a vigorous center of secular music-making, much of which influenced sacred polyphony.

 The notion of secular and sacred music merging in the papal court also offended some medieval ears.
 It gave church music more of a jocular performance quality supplanting the solemnity of worship they were accustomed to.
 The use of and attitude toward polyphony varied widely in the Avignon court from the beginning to the end of its religious importance in the 14th century.

 Harmony was considered frivolous, impious, lascivious, and an obstruction to the audibility of the words.
 Instruments, as well as certain modes, were actually forbidden in the church because of their association with secular music and pagan rites.
 After banishing polyphony from the Liturgy in 1322, Pope John XXII warned against the unbecoming elements of this musical innovation in his 1324 bull Docta sanctorum patrum.
 In contrast Pope Clement VI indulged in it.

 The oldest extant polyphonic setting of the mass attributable to one composer is Guillaume de Machaut's Messe de Nostre Dame, dated to 1364, during the pontificate of Pope Urban V. The Second Vatican Council said Gregorian chant should be the focus of liturgical services, without excluding other forms of sacred music, including polyphony.